• Skip to primary navigation

 Feather Stitch

 The feather stitch looks a lot more complex than it is.
-It's a simple stitch that creates a reversible texture, ideal for any type of blanket or throw.
+It creates a reversible texture, so it’s ideal for any type of blanket or throw.
 You can also use it to make scarves, hats, or even larger garments.

 Get the Pattern